danielseagrass99-sys/beginning-bioinformatics-/docs/ai_usage.md

 # AI Use Log Rosalind #9
 - Tool/model & version:
-- What I asked for:
+- What I asked for: How do I run this sequence in Python and how do I input the data into the code
-- Snippet of prompt(s):
+- Snippet of prompt(s): Option 1: Input from a FASTA file (recommended for Rosalind)

+Open a text editor.

+Paste your dataset, for example:

+>Rosalind_6488
+GAATGTAGGGCCAATTCTGCCTGATTTGACTGGTCGTGGTAACTGAGCCCTTCGCTGCAA
+...
+>Rosalind_5335
+AATGAATTTTTACTAGTATAGCAAGCGCCTGAACCAAGGTGAGCATCGTTCAGCTGACCC
+...

+Save it as input.fasta in the same folder as gc_content.py.

+Run:
-- What I changed before committing:
+- What I changed before committing: I saved the data set as a file and then uploaded it following the instructions
 - How I verified correctness (tests, sample data):